 Ph.D.
-Education, designated emphasis in Writing, Rhetoric, and Composition Studies (expected June 2018)
+Education: Emphasis in Writing, Rhetoric, and Composition Studies (July 2019)

-Dissertation Committee: Carl Whithaus (chair), Cynthia Carter Ching, Amber M. Buck (University of Alabama)
+Committee: Carl W. Whithaus (Chair), Cynthia Carter Ching, and Amber M. Buck

-- Coad, David T., Kelly Curtis, Jonathan Cook, and Katherine D. Harris (Faculty Advisor).
-(2013).
-“BeardStair: A Student-Run Digital Humanities Project History.”
+Coad, David T.; Curtis, Kelly; Cook, Jonathan; & Harris, Katherine D. (November 2013).
+“BeardStair: A Student-Run Digital Humanities Project.”
 The Journal of Interactive Technology and Pedagogy, 4.

-Coad, David T. (2013).
+Coad, David T. (August 2013).
 “Developing Critical Literacy and Critical Thinking through Facebook.”
-PraxisWiki Section, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 18.1.
+Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 17.1.

-- Coad, David T. (May 2015).
-Review of Social Media: Usage and Impact, Hana S. Noor Al-Deen and John Allen Hendricks (Eds.).
-Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 19.3.
+Coad, David T. (May 2014).
+Review of Social Media: Usage and Impact.
+Kairos: A Journal of Rhetoric, Technology and Pedagogy, 19.1.

 “A Pedagogy of Sociality: Building a More Nuanced Understanding of Social Media in First-Year Composition.”
 Computers and Writing Conference.
 Findlay, Ohio.
 June 2017.